 I’ve been so excited to show off my new LBD for a while now, and finally the time has come!
+In an effort to curate my capsule wardrobe, I’ve started by listing out the essentials.

-Why the LBD is a Classic
+Why The LBD Is A Classic

 For anyone who’s into fashion etiquette, the LBD heralds from the days of Coco Chanel and was an instant hit in the 1920’s.
 The design at the time was a simple, elegant black dress that could be worn in the daytime and with jewellery in the evening.